mapeditor/tiled/docs/manual/terrain.rst

     defined in Tiled 1.5 can't be used by older versions.*

-The Terrain Brush relies on the tileset providing one or more *Terrain Sets* - sets of tiles labelled according to their terrain layouts.
+The Terrain Brush relies on the tileset providing one or more *Terrain Sets* - sets of tiles labeled according to their terrain layouts.
 Tiled supports the following terrain sets:

 .. figure:: images/terrain/corner-set.png